DanielWangZhanggui/OracleJET-Samples/OracleJET_Typescript/README.md

   npm install -g typescript
 ```

-Clone this project and then run the following yoeman command from the project root and then compile the typescript files
+Clone this project and then run the following yeoman command from the project root and then compile the typescript files
 ```javascript
   yo oraclejet:restore
   tsc